 – Have you been to hospital recently?

 SAVVY TIP: You should start shopping around for an annuity several months before you retire as the process can take longer than you think.
-Billy Burrows of William Burrows & Retirement Intelligence says that medical information you provide should be valid for six months.
-“If you have a retirement date in six months, there’s no harm in seeing if you qualify for an enhanced annuity sooner rather than later.
-It’s a good idea to get a quote earlier because you can act if annuity rates look like they’re about to nosedive.”
+Medical information you provide should be valid for six months.

 What you’ll have to do

 Some annuity brokers will ask you to fill in a form (it’s called a ‘medical detail form’), which can be quite long — up to 20 pages.
 Although you shouldn’t have to fill in all of it, some people find it quite off putting.
 A number of annuity brokers are starting to use specialist companies that employ trained nurses to take details over the phone which is then passed onto the annuity provider.
-There are advantages to this approach, says Billy Burrows, of William Burrows & Retirement Intelligence:
+There are advantages to this approach:

 - More people end up with an enhanced/impaired life annuity.
 This is because the trained nurse will get better information (by asking follow up questions) and will be able to make a link between medication or illnesses that a financial adviser — and the customer — may not make.